2020s: Fashion

-The fashion of the early 2020s was characterized by a variety of styles and influences from different eras.
+The fashion of the early 2020s was characterised by a variety of styles and influences from different eras.
 During this period, the trend towards individuality and self-expression in clothing continued.
 Young millennials and Generation Z has witnessed and enjoyed a notable resurgence of fashion styles from the 1980s, 1990s, and 2000s in the fashion industry.
 A prominent example of this is the revival of trends such as crop tops, baggy jeans, and elements from the Y2K aesthetic.

-Sustainable fashion practices gained significance, with an increased awareness of environmentally friendly materials and production processes.
-Influences from social media culture were also unmistakable, as influencers and celebrities exerted a strong influence on fashion trends.
-The popularity of online platforms like Instagram and TikTok contributed to the rapid spread of trends, while simultaneously allowing niche styles and subcultures to flourish.
+In the 2020s, many companies, including current fast fashion giants such as Shein and Temu, began using social media platforms such as TikTok and Instagram as a marketing tool.
+Marketing strategies involving third parties, particularly influencers and celebrities, have become prominent tactics.
+E-commerce platforms that promote small businesses, such as Depop and Etsy, grew by offering vintage, homemade, or resold clothing from individual sellers.
+Thrifting also exploded in popularity because of the potential to find valuable pieces of clothing at cheaper prices.